 I admit it.
 I've been an avid eater of instant flavored oatmeal packets in the past.
 I've tried many flavors, my favorite usually centering around maple, brown sugar, and cinnamon.
-I remember growing up and being told to eat my oatmeal by the media, because “it's good for you” and “prevents heart disease”, but what I didn't realize was that all the extras in the flavored oatmeal packets, were not so great for me.
+I remember growing up and being told to eat my oatmeal by the media, because "it's good for you" and "prevents heart disease", but what I didn't realize was that all the extras in the flavored oatmeal packets, were not so great for me.
 With artificial sweeteners, caramel coloring, and more, I was a little shocked when I realized just how unhealthy my favorite flavored oatmeal packets were.
-As one who loves a great challenge, I took it upon myself to create my own instant oatmeal packets with amazing jam packed flavor, but without all the unwanted additives!
+As one who loves a great challenge, I took it upon myself to create my own instant oatmeal packets jam-packed with flavor, but without all the unwanted additives!
 Challenge accepted!

 I wanted easy hearty breakfasts on the trail

 With only a week and a half before we leave for our backpacking trip, I have been scrambling to put together our meals for this trip.
 Knowing that breakfast is going to be our most important meal to fuel our day of hiking through the Ozarks, I really wanted easy hearty breakfasts that gave us long-lasting energy.
 Oatmeal is such a great option and you can add all sorts of healthy boosters that give you the lasting energy you need on the trail, but

 Dehydrating your own fruits for all your oatmeal flavors